KEY TAKEAWAYS

 • Other business purposes

 In a way, an IFA lets you recoup the amount you paid in premiums, so you can use those funds for revenue-building ventures.
 You can then use those returns for interest payments on the agreement.
-An IFA can almost be thought of as paying for itself in that sense.

 Is getting an IFA risky in general?